ConfederacyOfGaia/Gaia/druid.md

 ### Cantrips

-At 1st level, you know two Cantrips of your choice from the druid spell list.
+At 1st level, you know three Cantrips of your choice from the druid spell list.
 You learn additional druid cantrips of your choice at higher levels, as shown in the cantrips Known column of the Druid table.

+## Gaian Affinity

+Druids are deeply attuned to their land in which they live.
+The different lands of Gaia "feel" different, so a druid naturally gains an affinity to their native region of the continent.
+These regions are the West, the East, the North, and the Center of the continent.
+A druid who is not in their native lands is hampered by the unfamiliarity of their environment.
+If you are not in your native land, your available spell points are temporarily reduced by 10%, and it takes an extra hour of communing with nature to regain your points.
+Furthermore, if a druid from the West is in the East, or a Druid from the East is in the West, the extreme unfamiliarity reduces available points by 20% and requires two extra hours of Communing With Nature to regain spell points.

 ## Magic Sense